 As a style of singing, the taranto is characterized by having a binary compass, which is what differentiates it from the rest of ‘cantes de minas’ (mining singings).
 It is sung in fragments of four bars, each one with greater or lesser freedom by the ‘cantaor’ (singer), which is maintained until the cadence, where the compass is resumed in order to facilitate the dance.

 It is one of the simplest and most primitive songs.
 It is interpreted on a couple of four or five octosyllable verses and the theme of the lyrics are usually of love or mining environment.
 It is a sober song, with a sharp finish, which sometimes concludes with an “aaaayyyyy queeee!”.

 As a dance style, the taranto is sober and collected.
 It has structural elements of the stylized dance, with alternating rhythm between the marking of the letter and the brushes.
 It includes calls and transfers and takes the rhythm of the tangos.

 Taranto is a dance that is consolidated within the repertoire of flamenco shows.
 In the daily show that El Palacio Andaluz celebrate, the taranto is included in the styles that our artists interpret.
 Its marked emotional character, makes it a style of great beauty for the viewer.

 In our flamenco tablao, you can enjoy how a taranto is sung and danced thanks to the art that our artists splurge.
 If you visit Seville, include a live show in your cultural leisure plan.
-Make your online booking and enjoy our discounts for early purchase.
+Make your online booking!
 We will wait for you!

 © 2023 El Palacio Andaluz.
 All rights reserved.